MoAh1/Fine-Tuning-LLMs-/export_gguf_documentation.md

 # Exporting a Fine-Tuned Model as a GGUF File

 This guide explains the steps to export a fine-tuned model as a GGUF file.
-It assumes that you have already fine-tuned a model and saved its fine-tuned weights.
+It assumes that you have already fine-tuned a model and saved its weights.

 ## Install Required Packages
 ```python